 Here's the truth: admissions are only crapshoots for the marginal person that the school wants to admit (i.e., the person that the school is indifferent about admitting and can take or leave).

 The truth is that everyone who applies has a different chance of admission.
-If you’re a true superstar, your admissions chance is probably greater than 90%.
-If you’re a weak applicant, your admissions rate will be near 0%.
+If you're a true superstar, your admissions chance is closer to 90%.
+If you're a weak applicant, your admissions rate will be near 0%.

 Let's say there are 5,000 "world-class" applicants in the country.
 These are all students who have achieved great things in their primary areas of interest, whether that's social work, writing, scientific research, the arts, or athletics. four to five million high school students graduate every year, so world class means being in the top 0.1% of all people.